Tim Grendell: Judicial career

 In September 2011 Grendell was appointed judge of the Geauga County Juvenile and Probate Court by the governor.
 He was elected again to the position in November 2014.
 In 2012 he presided over the hearing to bind over alleged Chardon school shooter T. J. Lane for trial in adult court per Ohio law.
 He is the co-creator of the Good Deeds Program with former Geauga County Recorder Sharon Gingerich, an effort to educate and assist Geauga County with probate planning for real estate and vehicles.
 He was named President of the Ohio Juvenile Judges in 2017 and elected to the National Committee of Probate Judges.

 In January 2015, Grendell attempted to hold Geauga County Republican Party Chairwoman Nancy McArthur in contempt for expressing negative opinions about him, including calling him "a chameleon who takes revenge on people who disagree with him" in a juvenile court case before the judge, but the Appellate Court intervened to stop his contempt of court proceedings.

 In December 2019, Grendell told election officials that he planned to retire before his term ended so that if re-elected, he could receive both a salary of over $150,000 and a pension, both funded by taxpayers.
 This practice is commonly known as “double dipping.”

 During the COVID-19 pandemic in Ohio, Grendell has been publicly vocal about his belief that the pandemic is overblown.
 In May 2020, he attended a protest close to his courthouse and called public health restrictions unconstitutional.
 In June 2020, during his testimony to an Ohio Senate committee, he blamed health authorities and the media for inducing panic in the population over the virus.
 In court Grendell has referred to the pandemic as a "panic-demic" and claimed that at least 15 mothers were using it as an excuse to "mess with" fathers' parenting time in custody cases before him.
 In October 2020, Grendell made an order forbidding two parents from getting their child tested for COVID-19 without his permission.
 When a doctor ordered a test after the child in question developed severe breathing problems and was hospitalized, Grendell threatened to hold the mother in contempt of court.

 The mother has not been reunited with her sons and has not had a hearing.
 The contempt is still pending and her sons have been removed for nearly 3 years.

 In December 2020, the Geauga Maple Leaf stated that multiple sources were reporting that Grendell and his wife had contracted COVID-19.
 There was a “shroud of secrecy” regarding his health and whereabouts but he had moved all appointments to be virtual.

+On November, 21, 2025 the Ohio Supreme Court suspended Grendell for 18 months unpaid for violation of the Code of Judicial Conduct related to a case where detailed two children who did not want to visit their father.